You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 During the transaction stage, the potential Buyer is actively trying to take the plunge and make a purchase.
-She is looking for content that helps her find where to buy, see pricing, promotions, availability, hours, and locations.
-She may be trying to schedule meetings with a sales rep or speak with your company.
+She is looking for content that helps her find where to buy and see pricing, promotions, availability, hours, and locations.
+In addition, she may be trying to schedule meetings with a sales rep or speak with your company.

-Be sure your content marketing plan includes content that’s all about helping a customer to pull the trigger!
+Be sure your content marketing plan includes content about helping a customer pull the trigger!

 The Experience Stage

-Too often, brands neglect the experience stage, and it is a huge mistake.
+Too often, brands neglect the experience stage, which is a huge mistake.

 The experience stage is content intended for existing customers or that new Buyer.
 You want to turn your customers into loyal, happy evangelists for your brand, and experience stage content does just that.

 Your Buyer is looking to get customer service, ask questions, or make additional purchases.
 So how do you help them do that?
-Do some content marketing specifically targeted to customers with the intent of deepening your relationship with them.
+First, do some content marketing specifically targeted to customers to deepen your relationship with them.

 Make Use of Lessons Learned

 While applying the strategies and tactics broken down throughout this article, remember to look back at what was successful in the past.
-You may have seen a sudden spike in traffic or leads when talking about a particular product or topic.
+For example, you may have seen a sudden spike in traffic or leads when talking about a particular product or topic.
 Maybe a specific type of content like a product review, podcast, or buying guide performed well.